MarkEdmondson1234/markedmondson.me-hugo/content/post/2017-09-05-rstudio-server-chromebook.md

 Its with two of my R libraries, [googleCloudStorageR](http://code.markedmondson.me/googleCloudStorageR/) and [googleComputeEngineR](https://cloudyr.github.io/googleComputeEngineR/), that I've put together something much closer to the cheap, resilient, and flexible version of the cloud I want to be using when running RStudio in the cloud.

+The role of a harddrive is delegated to Google Cloud Storage, whilst RStudio is served from within Docker containers.
+With some new functions that are in the `.Rprofile` of a custom RStudio Docker image, Google Cloud Storage is called to download on startup, or upload on exit, all the files to a specific bucket.
+These files can include SSH and GitHub settings, or a project folder.
+Backups are activated by putting a `_gcssave.yaml` file in a folder, or via the VM's metadata.

+What this all means is:

 * RStudio Server runs within its own Docker container, and can be relaunched with custom package setups
 * Data is persistent between Docker containers and cloud compute instances.
 * I can turn off the RStudio Server to avoid charges, then turn it on again and start from where I left off without reconfiguring git etc.